mobeets/mobeets.github.io/me.md

 You can find my CV [here](/assets/pdf/JayHennig-CV.pdf), or send me an email at <img src="/assets/images/email.png" style="width: 25%;"/>.

-When I'm not working in the lab, I'm probably coding, reading, or watching something:

 <div id="contact-buttons">
 <a href="/" class="button green">Projects</a>